geoffreytools/free-types/doc/UseCases.md

     : NOT_FOUND;
 ```
-You can tell that I invoke some kind of constructors for each special case, taking `T` as an argument.
+You can tell that I invoke some kind of constructor for each special case, taking `T` as an argument.
 Here is what their definitions look like:

 ```typescript
 interface $Array<T extends readonly unknown[]> extends $Iterator {